uptoratlen/gsArchivPDFDownloader/README.md

 ## Run
 ### commandline argument
+Attention : v0.9.0 and later chaged the commandline
 ```
-usage: gsArchivPDFDownloader.py [-h] [-l] [-f] [-y YEAR] [-r RANGE] [-v]
+usage: gsArchivPDFDownloader.py [-h] [-e] [-c] [-l] [-f] [-y YEAR] [-r RANGE] [-o] [-mc] [-v]

 Download GameStar PDFs from webpage

-optional arguments:
+options:
   -h, --help            show this help message and exit
+  -e, --edition         Run Type Edition (Magazin)
+  -c, --cover           Run type Cover (Coverpack)
-  -l, --latest          try to download always the newest (starting from
+  -l, --latest          try to download always the newest (starting from last downloaded 2024-10) to most recent
-                        xxxx-x)
-  -cl, --coverlatest    try to download always the newest cover (starting from
-                        xxxx-x)
-  -f, --full            a full download of all editions from 1997/09 to x/xxxx
+  -f, --full            a full download of all editions/covers from 1997/09 to 10/2024
-  -c, --cover           a full download of all covers from from 2000/01 to
-                        x/xxxx
   -y YEAR, --year YEAR  a single year in range [1997-2035]
   -r RANGE, --range RANGE
-                        a range in fomrat yyyy:mm-yyyy:mm; example -r
+                        a range in format yyyy:mm-yyyy:mm; example -r 2019:09-2020:11
-                        2019:09-2020:11
+  -o, --overwrite       force download even file exists
+  -mc, --missingcheck   List all missing files.
   -v, --version         show program's version number and exit

 ```

+For all commands (execpt help and version) you need to use either [--edition|--cover]

+#### --edition
+This runtype creates a browser and logs in to PLUS with credentials.

+#### --cover
+This runtype creates a browser and downloads covers.
+No login is used.

 #### --full

-To start a download job open a cmd and type
+To start a download job of editions open a cmd and type
 ```
-python gsArchivPDFDownloader.py -f
+python gsArchivPDFDownloader.py -e -f
 ```
 ```
-python gsArchivPDFDownloader.py --full
+python gsArchivPDFDownloader.py --edition --full
 ```

 Now the job will start, it will check and create the "downloadtarget" folder.
-It will open a firefox/geckodriver browser, login and open the URL for the archive.
+It will open a chrome3testing browser, login and open the URL for the archive.
 Than it will save the file.
-After the download is complete (no *.part is seen anymore), the new file is moved to a sub folder of the year.
+After the download is complete (no *.crdownload is seen anymore), the new file is moved to a sub folder of the year.
 In other words the structure of the sample will look like
 ```